 Know Your Power Source

 Recreational vehicle refrigerators are either two-way (110-volt AC or propane) or three-way (adding 12-volt DC operation).

 Which power source you should use depends on what you are doing.
 The most efficient refrigeration occurs when the unit is plugged into a 30-amp (or larger) electrical outlet.
 If using a household extension cord (typically 20-amp), the fridge isn’t quite as efficient.

-Use 110-volt AC (alternating current) when preparing your RV for a trip (pre-cooling the fridge) or plugged in at an RV park during your trip.
+Use 110-volt AC (alternating current) when preparing your RV for a trip (pre-cooling the fridge) or plug in at an RV park during your trip.
 The next most efficient is propane (liquid petroleum gas or LPG).

 Use propane to power your RV fridge if parked with no 110-volt electricity available, such as dry camping.
-Finally, the least efficient power source for RV refrigerators is a 12-volt DC (direct current), if equipped.
+Finally, the least efficient power source for RV refrigerators is a 12-volt DC (direct current) if equipped.

-The power comes from your “house” battery (the 12-volt battery in your RV), obviously less power than 110-volt AC.
+The power comes from your “house” battery (the 12-volt battery in your RV), which is obviously less power than 110-volt AC.
 Use 12-volt power for your RV fridge when moving.
 NEVER drive or pull your RV with the propane ON!